Learning to Encode and Classify Test Executions: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel approach for designing a test oracle as a NN model learning from execution traces of a given program.
-We have implemented an end to end framework for automating the steps in the approach, (1) Gathering execution traces as sequences of method invocations and final global state, (2) Generating failing traces, if necessary, to provide a balanced training set, (3) Encoding variable length execution traces into a fixed length vector, (4) Designing a NN model that uses the trace information to classify the trace as pass or fail.
+In this paper, we propose a novel approach for designing a test oracle as a NN model, learning from execution traces of a given program.
+We have implemented an end to end framework for automating the steps in our approach, (1) Gathering execution traces as sequences of method invocations, (2) Encoding variable length execution traces into a fixed length vector, (3) Designing a NN model that uses the trace information to classify the trace as pass or fail.

-We evaluated the approach using 15 realistic subject programs and tests.
-We found the classification model for each of the subject programs was highly effective in classifying passing and failing executions, achieving over 95\% precision, recall and specificity while only training with an average 9\% of the total traces.
-For programs with a large number of traces, a lower proportion of traces was adequate for training.
-We outperform the hierarchical clustering technique proposed in recent literature by a large margin of accuracy across all our subject programs.
+We evaluated the approach using 5 realistic PUTs and tests.
+We found the classification model for each PUT was effective in classifying passing and failing executions, achieving an average of 89\% precision, 88\% recall and 92\% specificity while only training with an average 15\% of the total traces.
+We outperform the hierarchical clustering technique proposed in recent literature by a large margin of accuracy for 4 out of the 5 PUTs, and achieved comparable performance for the other PUT.

-\paragraph{Practical use:} Our approach can be applied out of the box for classifying tests for any software that can be compiled to LLVM IR.
-We require 5 - 10\% of the tests to be labelled with their pass or fail outcomes.
-The remaining tests will be classified automatically with high accuracy.
-Our approach is clearly better than current industry practices where developers or testers label all the tests, either by providing expected outputs or through inspection.
+\paragraph{Practical use} Our approach can be applied out of the box for classifying tests for any software that can be compiled to LLVM IR.
+We gather execution traces for test inputs automatically, and require a small fraction of the traces to be labelled with their pass or fail outcomes (average 15\% in our experiments).
+The remaining traces will then be classified automatically.
+Our approach is promising with high accuracy and has clear benefits over current industry practices where developers label \emph{all} the tests.
+Our future work will focus on methods to improve the classification accuracy while reducing the training data requirement using techniques like transfer learning.

-\paragraph{Generalisation:}In this paper, we focus on designing a classification model for each subject program.
-We did an initial experiment with generalising a classification model learned over one protocol FSM to classify executions over other network protocol FSMs.
-The results for precision and recall over other unseen FSMs was not as high as the individual FSM classification models.
-In the future, we plan to explore techniques that will improve the generalisation performance of the NN models.